 Courses have already been approved and equivalencies established for many programs.
 This facilitates the articulation of credits because the course equivalencies have already been approved by the home department.
 New courses or courses offered by a partner host university that have not previously been approved will need to be evaluated by the UO Registrar's Office before credit and equivalencies can be granted.
-Your Program Coordinator will need to have the syllabi for courses you will be teaching.
+Your Program Coordinator will need to have the syllabi for courses you will be teaching prior to the SAPC review date for this purpose.